 Jeremy Maynard is a registered U.S. patent attorney and an associate of JCIP.
 He specializes in protecting, developing and enforcing intellectual property assets domestically and internationally.

-Jeremy has over five years of experience in patent prosecution and is well-versed in intellectual property litigation, patent licensing and counseling, as well as trademark prosecution, litigation, licensing and copyright matters for individuals, start-ups, and mid-sized companies.
+Jeremy is highly experienced in patent and trademark prosecution, intellectual property litigation, patent and trademark licensing and counseling, as well as copyright matters for individuals, start-ups, and mid-sized companies.

 Jeremy graduated from the University of Kentucky with a Bachelor of Science in Chemistry, summa cum laude, where he made significant research contributions in the development of desktop methods for DNA nucleotide and short strand detection, identification, and quantification.
 Jeremy earned his J.D. from the University of Kentucky Rosenberg College of Law in Lexington, Kentucky.
 Jeremy is published by the Kentucky Journal of Equine, Agriculture, and Natural Resources law for his analysis of trade secret retention in light of mandatory public disclosures in Fracking the Oil and Gas Trade Secrets of the Marcellus Shale Natural Gas Play.
 Jeremy later served as the online editor for the same journal, developing their online presence.

 Jeremy is also an inventor in the developing Internet of Things arena.
 His strong coding background and related startup experience help him relate to the issues faced by large and small clients alike in accomplishing their business objectives.